8 Jan 2020, 11:30 — 7 min read

 Whether you are a large business or small, everyone is looking to building their marketing strategy with some simple yet effective techniques.
 Help is always available, but here are some proven yet simple and effective techniques to promote and market your online store.

 Social media is a beast which needs to be tended to with consistency and care.
-Overexposing your brand across too many platforms, especially those where your customers are not very active, will be waste of your efforts if not counterproductive.
+Overexposing your brand across too many platforms, especially those where your customers are not very active, will be waste of your efforts, if not counterproductive.
 Pick one or two social media channels, pre-plan and schedule your posts and post during a time that your customers see your posts is important.
 You can always track consumer behaviour with data driven tools like Google Analytics for free.
 But always follow the 80-20% rule – 80% topical posts about everything but your product and 20% posts on your product.
-You don’t want to overload your customer with too many self-promotion advertisements that irritates them.
+You don’t want to overload your customer with too many self-promotion advertisements that irritate them.
 Let them learn, discover and engage your band through your posts.

 Customers today are spoilt for choice and are difficult to engage.
 But the one thing that can convert them is a persistent and consistent marketing strategy which builds familiarity and cajoles them to take the step towards their purchase.